 To avoid being shell-shocked when an opportunity arrives, be aware of what’s out there.
 Periodically screen job listings in your desired industry and get an idea of which companies have the culture and reputation you’re looking for.
 Having a solid grip on the marketplace and the key players within it will serve you well when it comes time for interviews, and your knowledge and research will certainly be viewed in a positive light.

 While you may not be actively seeking new employment, it may be time for you to begin a passive search.
-Following these suggestions will take minimal time and effort but will ensure you are ready to evaluate potential opportunities, and ultimately streamline the screening and hiring process once a door opens.
+Following these suggestions will take minimal time and effort but will ensure you are ready to evaluate potential opportunities.
+It will also streamline the screening and hiring process once a door opens.

 Partner with Unity